 We have updated our Google trail map to showing trails that are currently OPEN or CLOSED in the Keweenaw Peninsula.
 STAY OFF CLOSED TRAILS!!!
 Closed trails are marked and barricaded for your safety.
 DO NOT remove or drive around barricades on trails, please seek an alternate route, you will be ticketed by the Sheriffs or DNR if you are caught on a closed trail.
 And please remember, the majority of our trail system is not owned by the state or county, they are easements through PRIVATE PROPERTY, if you are driving off the trail to avoid barricades you are trespassing and private property owners have the right to withdraw their easement at any time resulting in the loss of that section of trail.

-I wanted to provide a quick update of trail progress and conditions to date.
+wanted to provide an update of trail progress and conditions to date.
 DNR teams have accessed all structures on the five affected trails (Bill Nicholls, Freda, Lake Linden, Jack Stevens and Chassell to Houghton non-motorized).
 All this information was utilized to develop our application for FEMA.

 Since that initial review the staff have been cleaning culvert ends that are accessible and safe to access, working on permit applications, trail repairs and bringing an engineering firm on to access the more complicated situations.